Cluedo (Australian game show): Live tapings and home participation

 While TV Week was unsure where the money would go and deemed it a Cluedo-esque mystery, The Canberra Times pointed to Kerry Packer as both the owner of the Nine Network and a shareholder in the 0055 line used.
 A reviewer suggested the show could "swell Channel Nine's coffers by hundreds of thousands of dollars".
-The Herald-Sun agreed the show was a "potential big money earner" and "healthy revenue raiser" for Nine, noting that if 10% of the network's anticipated audience phoned in Nine, Telecom (now Telstra), and the owner of Double-O Services would collectively earn around $300,000 per episode, and Telecom was expected to collect 40%.
+The Herald-Sun agreed the show was a "potential big money earner" and "healthy revenue raiser" for Nine, noting that if 10% of the network's anticipated audience phoned in Nine, Telecom, and the owner of Double-O Services would collectively earn around $300,000 per episode, and Telecom was expected to collect 40%.
 The newspaper anticipated it would "probably be one of the hits of the year" for this reason.